null

 Ostrich Watch Bands

 Ostrich leather is the most tactilely distinctive of all the exotic leather patterns — immediately recognisable by the raised follicle bumps that cover the surface, each one marking the site of a feather quill.
 This pattern is unique among exotic leathers: where alligator and lizard patterns are defined by their scale geometry, ostrich is defined by this irregular arrangement of raised spherical bumps across an otherwise smooth surface.
-The pattern has an extraordinary tactile quality — no other strap material feels quite like ostrich, and no other pattern is quite as immediately interesting to touch and to look at up close.

 What Makes Ostrich Different

 Tactile depth.
 The raised bumps create a genuinely three-dimensional surface that is felt as well as seen.
 Running a finger across an ostrich-embossed strap produces an experience unlike any other leather — the bumps engage the fingertip in a way that flat textures and scale patterns do not.
-This tactile quality makes ostrich the most materially interesting choice in the exotic embossed range.

 Visual uniqueness.
 The follicle pattern is immediately distinctive — not in the way that scale patterns announce themselves from across a room, but in the way that rewards close inspection.
-An ostrich strap on the wrist reads as an interesting surface from arm's length and becomes more visually complex the closer it is examined.

 What Watches Suit Ostrich Watch Bands?